bsalimi/dsc100-si21/README.md

 ## Description:

 Databases are at the heart of modern commercial application development.
 Their use extends beyond this to many other environments and domains where large amounts of data must be stored for efficient update, retrieval, and analysis.
 The purpose of this course is to provide a comprehensive introduction to the use of management systems for applications.
-Some topics covered are the following: data models, query languages, transactions, database design and database as a service.
+Some topics covered are the following: data models, query languages, query evaluation and optimisation,  database design and transactions.